-A Beginner's Guide to npm — the Node Package Manager — SitePoint
+A Beginner’s Guide to npm, the Node Package Manager — SitePoint

 Installing Packages in Global Mode

-At the moment we only have one package installed globally — that is the npm package itself.
+At the moment, we only have one package installed globally — the npm package itself.
 So let’s change that and install UglifyJS (a JavaScript minification tool).
 We use the

 --global flag, but this can be abbreviated to